passcod/in-the-pale-darkness-of-dawn/naema/04-negotiations.md

 “Oh.
 Theatrics, y’know.”
 She looked down at her dress and scowled.

-Naema made a sound of understanding, then told her the blood wouldn’t stain if it was washed off right away.
+Naema made a sound of understanding, then told her the blood wouldn’t stain if it was washed off right away, especially with a solvent.
 Then, as Hedala was looking unsure, she offered to do it.

 “You’ve got a change of clothes, right?”